Gum Disease Treatment in Washington D.C. & Alexandria, VA

 If caught early, gingivitis may be curable with antibiotics

 In mild cases of gingivitis (when the condition is recognized and diagnosed before progression of the disease has occurred) antibiotic treatment may be successfully used to eradicate the bacteria below the gum line which is causing inflammation, and the gums can heal on their own.

 Advanced gum disease may require non-surgical or surgical intervention

-In advanced cases of gingivitis or full blown periodontitis, Dr. Zalewsky or Dr. Hoge may recommend non-surgical or surgical gum disease treatment.
+In advanced cases of gingivitis or full blown periodontitis, Dr. Zalewsky or Dr. Hoge may recommend non-surgical gum disease treatment or surgical gum disease treatment.
 The type of treatment and level of invasiveness will depend on the progression of the disease and the state of the patient’s gums, teeth, and the underlying bone structures.

 Non-Surgical Gum Disease Treatments